Frcsc/Kaya/README.md

 - Pipenv
 - PostgreSQL 14 or compatible

-1. Set up the Python virtual environment, and download and install all the Python dependencies
+1. Set up the Python virtual environment, and download and install all the Python dependencies:

 ```
 pipenv sync
 ```

-2. Apply database migrations
+2. Apply database migrations:

 ```
 pipenv run ./manage.py migrate
 ```

-3. Add seed data to the database
+3. Add seed data to the database:

 ```
 pipenv run ./manage.py seed_db
 ```

-4. Start development server (Note: django dev server will use port 8000 by default)
+4. Start development server (Note: django dev server will use port 8000 by default):

 ```
 pipenv run ./manage.py runserver
 ```

-### Pre-commit setup (Optional but highly recommended.
-The CI/CD will run it when PRs are made or when changes are pushed to a branch that runs Github actions)
+### Pre-commit Setup (Optional but Recommended)

-Developers should run `pre-commit run --all-files` to check their code quality before pushing any changes to the repo.
+It’s recommended to run `pre-commit run --all-files` to check code quality before pushing any changes to the repo.
+CI/CD will also run it on pull requests or changes pushed to branches with GitHub Actions enabled.

-1. Install pre-commit
+1. Install pre-commit:

 ```
 pip install pre-commit
 ```

-2. Setup pre-commit in git repo
+2. Setup pre-commit in git repo:

 ```
 pre-commit install
 ```

-3. Run pre-commit in all file
+3. Run pre-commit in all file:

 ```
 pre-commit run --all-files